radiantlogic-v8/documentation-new/documentation/deployment-and-tuning-guide/03-tuning-tips-for-specific-types-of-backend-data-sources.md

 ## Virtual Views Created in the Main Control Panel > Context Builder Tab

-Details about the parameters mentioned below can be found in the Context Builder Guide.
+Details about the parameters mentioned below can be found in the [RadiantOne Context Builder Guide](/documentation/context-builder-guide/introduction).
 This document is only for pointing out these parameters as key to review when tuning RadiantOne FID.

 ### Database Backends